Learn how to draw a ghost from simple ovals and squiggly lines. An easy cartoon ghost drawing with step-by-step instructions.

 Today we will learn how to draw a ghost using a few simple ovals and some squiggly lines.
-Although the drawing is very simple, by adding some exaggerated cartoon-style eyes we end up with a very cute cartoon style ghost chasing someone while floating in the air.
+Although the ghost drawing is very easy, by adding some exaggerated cartoon eyes we end up with a very cute cartoon ghost floating in the air.

 Our ghost drawing starts as usual with a simple shape.
 First, draw a slightly tilted oval – this will be the ghost’s base head-body shape.
 Then add two squiggly lines starting from each side of the oval – these will mark the outer shape of our ghost.

-Here we are adding a few more simple ovals to build our ghost's face.
-Start with the two long ovals at the top - these will be the ghost's eyes.
+Next, add a few more simple ovals to build the ghost’s face.
+Start with the two long ovals at the top – these will be the ghost’s eyes.
 We have drawn very big eyes, sticking half-way up over the top of the head.
 These are definitely exaggerated cartoon eyes.

 Next, add a small oval for the mouth under the eyes.
 Finally, draw two small circles – these are not for the eye pupils, rather they will mark the part to leave out when colouring the eye to add a manga-style shine into the eye.

 The final sketch step is to give our ghost some arms.
 These are again made from simple ovals.
 Draw two long ovals sticking from the sides of the body for the arms.
 Then add two small ovals folded back down – these will be the ghost’s hands.

 That is it for sketching.
 So far, our ghost looks a bit like a Humpty Dumpty with massive arms and skinny legs.
 We will fix that shortly.

 How to draw a vampire – simple, elegant and creepyLearn how to draw a vampire - an elegant vampire in a long coat creeping up onto his next victim.
 Easy step by step drawing using simple triangle shapes.